xliu12/meD/README.md

-R code for mediated moderation analysis.
+R code of the methods for mediated moderation analyses.